Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Conclusion and Future Directions

 We have presented \prot, a new paradigm for executing cross-shard transactions in a sharded system. \prot\ has low latency and high throughput for cross-shard transactions in comparison with the \tpc\ approach.
 Also, only the \rs\ shard in \prot\ is required to run a consensus protocol; \ws\ shards only vouch for the validity of blocks, and hence they require fewer replicas and less communication.

 It is plausible to substitute the \rs\ chain with a hierarchy of \rs\ chains each coordinating commitments and cross-shard transactions between a subset of \ws\ shards.
 Such a hierarchical design would allow the system to process more cross-shard transactions concurrently.
 Furthermore, such a design may better exploit locality of interaction between different subsets of shards.
-Extending our implementation and evaluation framework to a hierarchical design is a promising future research direction.
+Extending our approach to a hierarchical design is a promising future research direction.